-Mr. Kwan has over 45 years of experience in the construction industry in Singapore.
+Mr. Kwan has over 48 years of experience in the construction industry in Singapore.
 In June 1974, Mr. Kwan joined Progressive Builders Pte Ltd., which was principally engaged in the provision of general building construction works where Mr. Kwan was initially employed as a site clerk, and later worked as an assistant foreman and as a site agent on behalf of Messrs Lee Kim Tah Pte Ltd for hotel renovation works.
 During the employment by Progressive Builders Pte Ltd., Mr. Kwan was involved in public housing projects and hotel renovation works, and was responsible for the supervision of job sites, maintaining safety standards at job sites and ensuring the quality and timely progress of the works to be implemented.
-In January 1983, 'co-founded Kwan Yong Building Construction in Singapore, which was principally engaged in building construction work.
+In January 1983, co-founded Kwan Yong Building Construction in Singapore, which was principally engaged in building construction work.
 As a partner of Kwan Yong Building Construction, Mr. Kwan was responsible for the day-to-day operations of the partnership.
 Subsequently, Mr. Kwan, together with three independent third parties, incorporated Kwan Yong Construction Pte Ltd ("Kwan Yong") in May 1984 and has been the managing director of Kwan Yong since then.

-Ms. Tay Yen Hua ("Ms. Tay"), aged 65, was appointed as an executive Director on 8 October 2018.
+Ms. Tay Yen Hua ("Ms. Tay"), aged 66, was appointed as an executive Director on 8 October 2018.
 Ms. Tay is also one of the Controlling Shareholders.
 Ms. Tay is responsible for the Group's overall business operation as she oversees the Group's financial performance, and the accounting, human resources and administrative functions.
 Ms. Tay is the spouse of Mr. Kwan and the mother of Ms. Kwan Shu Ming.

 Ms. Tay completed her secondary education at Serangoon Secondary School in December 1972.

-Ms. Tay has over 40 years of experience in secretarial, accounts and human resources work.
+She has over 48 years of experience in secretarial, accounts and human resources work.
 From October 1974 to September 1984, Ms. Tay was a secretary to the executive director of Progressive Builders Pte Ltd., during which Ms. Tay was mainly responsible for Progressive Builders Pte Ltd.'s personnel and payroll matters.
 Ms. Tay joined Kwan Yong in October 1984 as an office manager and over the years, progressed to the position of the head of the Accounts and Finance Department (human resource and administration).
 In December 2009, Ms. Tay was appointed as a director of Kwan Yong.

-Mr. Jacob Wong San Ta (黃善達) ("Mr. Wong"), aged 52, was appointed as an executive Director on 8 October 2018.
+Mr. Jacob Wong San Ta (黃善達) ("Mr. Wong"), aged 53, was appointed as an executive Director on 8 October 2018.
 Mr. Wong is responsible for project management, enhancement of the Group's technical abilities and adoption of technology.
 Mr. Wong oversees the Tender and Contract Department, the Purchasing Department and the Project Department.

 Mr. Wong graduated from the National University of Singapore in Singapore with a Bachelor of Engineering (Civil) Degree in June 1993.
 From 2017 to 2019, Mr. Wong has been a member of the Singapore Contractors Association Contracts and Practice Subcommittee of the Singapore Contractors Association Ltd. ("SCAL").
 For the term of 2019 to 2021, Mr. Wong was the council member of SCAL and is also a member of the SCAL's Contacts & Practice Subcommittee and Manpower & Policy Subcommittee.
 In 2021, Mr. Wong was re-elected as council member of SCAL for another term.
+Since August 2022, Mr. Wong was appointed as a member of the Marsiling-Yew Tee Town Council for 2 years term.